Ebe2024/Stack-Overflow-Developer-Survey-Project/README.md

 # Stack Overflow Developer Survey Project
 Excel-based project focused on data cleaning, XLOOKUP, Pivot Tables and Pivot Charts

-The data used in this project was taken from the 2023 Stack Developer Survey https://cdn.stackoverflow.co/files/jo7n4k8s/production/49915bfd46d0902c3564fd9a06b509d08a20488c.zip/stack-overflow-developer-survey-2023.zip
+The data used in this project was taken from the 2023 Stack Overflow Developer Survey https://cdn.stackoverflow.co/files/jo7n4k8s/production/49915bfd46d0902c3564fd9a06b509d08a20488c.zip/stack-overflow-developer-survey-2023.zip

 ## Guiding questions: